Cranbrook Primary School

 Pupils will learn how to take risks and become resourceful, innovative, capable citizens ready for the wider world.
 By encouraging pupils to evaluate work and designs from notable designers, including those from diverse backgrounds, we aim to foster children’s cultural capital and a lifelong passion for innovation and enterprise, particularly in relation to projects linked to the local environment.

+Lessons are practical and engaging, promoting creativity, resilience, problem-solving and teamwork.
+Adaptations ensure inclusivity and appropriate challenge so that all pupils can access the curriculum and achieve success.
 Learning is most effective with spaced repetition.
 Retrieval of previously learned content is frequent and regular, which increases both storage and retrieval strength.
-A spiral DT curriculum supports our pupils with their long-term memory.

 Useful Links